Plumsail/forms-docs/source/how-to/redirect-sp-save.rst

 Description
 --------------------------------------------------
-Working with SharePoint, it's often important to guide users through the process of creating, editing and even viewing of Items and documents.
-You may want to redirect users to some page on the site or a different form, perhaps in another or the same list.
+Working with SharePoint, it's often important to guide users through the process of creating, editing and even of viewing items and documents.
+You may want to redirect users to some page on the site or a different form.
 How can this be done?

-Nothing could be simpler actually.
+Nothing could be simpler actually as you will find in this article.
 With the use of the **spSaved()** event, it can be done with very little code.
 Read more about different events in our :ref:`js-events` section.

 Redirect to any page
 --------------------------------------------------